 Wouldn’t that elephant be adorable on a baby onesie?
 Or the Giraffe?
 If I had a girl I would totally make the mermaid shirt in a pink and green glitter.
 AHH So many ideas.

 But I wanted to make something for myself.
 I am the queen of the black tee and jeans, so I decided to add some color into my life.
 I bought a simple black tunic length tank and cut out the dream catcher with the gold iron on vinyl.
-For some extra pizazz (does that word make me sound totally dorky? *Jazz Hands*) ok, an extra somethin somethin, I cut out the feathers again in a glittery blue iron on vinyl.
+For some extra pizazz (does that word make me sound totally dorky? *Jazz Hands*) ok, an extra somethin somethin, I used the slice tool to cut out the feathers alone.
+That piece was cut from blue glitter iron on vinyl.